What is a Contingency Fee?

 Why Use a Contingency Fee Attorney for a Personal Injury Claim?

-Another benefit that comes from choosing an attorney that works on a contingency fee basis is the clear and defined correlation between the client’s goals and the attorney’s goals.
+Another benefit that comes from choosing an attorney who works on a contingency fee basis is the clear and defined correlation between the client’s goals and the attorney’s goals.
 Because the attorney fees are contingent on the outcome of the plaintiff’s claim, the plaintiff’s attorney has extra incentive to work quickly and effectively to resolve the case at hand.

 Do All Personal Injury Lawyers Work on a Contingency Fee Basis?

 While contingency fees are extremely common, not every lawyer uses them.
 Some require you to pay all or part of the expenses upfront.
 Some require payment by the hour.
 You should talk to the lawyer before you hire them and make sure that they will work on a contingency fee that includes fronting expenses until a settlement or judgment and that you owe nothing for fees nor case expenses if no recovery is made.